Charles Stanley vs Hargreaves Lansdown

 Summary: Charles Stanley vs Hargreaves Lansdown

 The choice between Charles Stanley* and Hargreaves Lansdown* mainly comes down to what you are likely to invest in, how much you are looking to invest and whether you require a specific product or service.
-If you are only investing in funds, Charles Stanley offers a flat 0.30% platform fee capped at £600.
-However, if you want to trade investment trusts, ETFs or shares, it may end up cheaper to invest with Hargreaves Lansdown if you are likely to be undertaking multiple monthly trades.
+If you are only investing in funds, Charles Stanley offers a flat 0.30% platform fee capped at £600 (with a £60 minimum annual fee).
+However, if you want to trade investment trusts, ETFs or shares, it may be cheaper to invest with Hargreaves Lansdown if you are likely to make multiple monthly trades.

 A big appeal of Charles Stanley is its flexible ISA, although if you are looking specifically for a Lifetime ISA or Junior SIPP, you will only get those with Hargreaves Lansdown.
 Moreover, if you value an easy-to-use website, high-quality research and investment guides and the option to access spread betting or CFDs, Hargreaves Lansdown may be the better option.